openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 It can be helpful sometimes to use this line in a rule to start the stream before it is needed further on in the rule `sendHttpGetRequest("http://192.168.0.2:54321/ipcamera.m3u8")` as the stream will stay running for 64 seconds.
 This 64 second delay before the stream is stopped helps when you are moving back and forth in a UI, as the stream does not keep stopping and needing to start each time you move around the UI.
-Cameras with H.264 format streams (most cameras except ESP32 based Cameras) can use the HLS format to stream to Chromecasts and Nest Home Hubs.
+Cameras with H.264 format streams (most cameras except ESP32 based Cameras) can use the HLS format to stream to Chromecasts and Google/Nest devices.
 Browsers that support this format can also display HLS using the webview or HABpanel items.
 Apple devices have excellent support for HLS due to the standard being invented by Apple so they work out of the box.
 Some browsers like Chrome may require a plugin or an update to be installed before they are able to display the video.